sm2302-aug23/grp-r-sexy_primes/README.md

 **Implementation:**

-- We utilized the `primes` library to efficiently check for prime numbers within the sequences.
+- We utilized the `{primes}` library to efficiently check for prime numbers within the sequences.
 - A vector, `prime_counts`, was created to store the count of prime numbers for each starting integer.
 - A loop iterated through integers from $1$ to $10,000$, generating the *Collatz* sequence for each and counting the prime numbers.
 - The resulting prime counts were stored in the `prime_counts` vector.

 **Visualization:**

-- We employed the `ggplot2` library to create a bar chart (`collatz_prime_plot`) that displays the prime counts for each starting integer.
+- We employed the `{ggplot2}` library to create a bar chart (`collatz_prime_plot`) that displays the prime counts for each starting integer.
 - The x-axis represents the starting integers, ranging from $1$ to $10,000$, while the y-axis represents the count of prime numbers within the *Collatz* sequences.
 - A minimalistic theme was applied to the plot for clarity.